For more information on young onset Parkinson’s please visit the Parkinson’s Europe website.

 How do you tackle these challenges?

 It all begins with a positive attitude.
 The first foundation for this is my faith.
 As a follower of Christ, I simply and wholly believe he’s got this.
 Secondly, my wife Sheryl.
 She knows me, gets me, and together we walk through life.
-Lastly, my friends, the Parkinson’s community, and the self-efficacy that comes with exercise.
+Lastly, my friends, Parkinson’s community, and the self-efficacy that comes with exercise.

 When were you diagnosed with Parkinson’s?